Full auto…for some, it is the ultimate fantasy upgrade for America’s favorite firearm.

 Is full auto fun?
 Yes.
 Very fun.
 Is there anything cooler?
 Honestly, no, not much.
 But do YOU ever need it?
 Almost never.
 That said…I try to never say never.
 If your foxhole is being overrun, I can see needing to flip the switch.
 But frankly, I’ve never seen a foxhole, let alone been in one awaiting imminent human wave assault.
 Nor have I needed to clear a room in a combat zone or needed fire superiority to break an ambush.
 That said, quite obviously it IS a Bill of Rights…not a Bill of Needs.

-My point being…from a strictly real-world, practical perspective, most professionals would agree…there’s usually just simply no replacement for steady, well placed, accurate fire.
+My ONLY point being…from a strictly real-world, practical perspective, most professionals would agree…there’s usually just simply no replacement for steady, well placed, accurate fire.
 In that same real-world, there is just very likely little chance you will need to lay down large volumes of fully automatic fire.

 Final Step: Accept That Your Build is Probably Fine As-Is